pietmlr/Grafana-GitHub-Backup-Dev/docs/README.md

 # Release Notes

 ## Summary
-PIET is an acronym for (P I E T).
+PIET is an acronym for (Pleasant and Intelligent grafana-backup Execution Tool).
 It is a backup tool for Grafana which is only able to store dashboard versions on the local harddrive, making it difficult to recover dashboards in the case of i.e. an outage.
-PIET solves this problem by providing a user with backup and publish commands to backup all/certain dashboards
+PIET solves this problem by providing a user with backup and publish commands to backup all/certain dashboards and install backed up version of them.

 ## Installation
 1. Clone repository into folder ```piet```
 1. ```cd piet```
 1. ```ln -s core.py ./bin/piet```
 1. ```chmod +x ./bin/piet```
-1. ```export PATH="piet/bin:$PATH"``` into .zshrc or .bashrc
+1. ```export PATH="piet/bin:$PATH"``` into ~/.zshrc or ~/.bashrc
 1. Restart terminal

 ## 20.06.2022 - 23.06.2022